 What Type Of Vehicle Will I Receive?

 You will receive a rental vehicle of comparable make, model, and type of the car or truck that was damaged or destroyed.
 Often times the vehicle will not be identical to your damaged or destroyed vehicle but it should be similar.
 If you were in a truck you should receive a truck, if you were in a van then you should receive a van and so on.

-How Long Can You Keep The Rental Car?
+How Long Can You Keep Your Rental Car After An Accident?

 Many factors determine how long you will be allowed to keep your rental car from the extent of damages to your vehicle to how difficult or easy it is to value your car if it was a “total loss”.
 Either way, the rental car will be provided to you until a certain date and, after said date, payment for the rental car will be your responsibility should you decide to retain it longer.

 1. If your car is repairable: you will be allowed to keep your rental until your car is repaired and in your possession.
 If you delay picking up your vehicle, for whatever reason, after the repairs are complete you will be responsible for the rental car during the delay.
 It is strongly advised to pick up your repaired vehicle immediately to avoid any issues with rental car payment and responsibility.